ColumbiaCDS/DEEPSurvey/README.md

 DEEPQualtrics, outputting one file that the user can put into Qualtrics.
-- It combines the LimeSurvey plugin framework with DEEPCore, DEEPTutorial, and DEEPLimeSurvey in one folder, zips up the folder, and outputs the zip file ready for installation into the LimeSurvey admin panel.
+- It combines the LimeSurvey plugin framework with DEEPCore, DEEPTutorial, and DEEPLimeSurvey in one folder, zips up the folder, and outputs the zip file ready for installation into LimeSurvey.

 ### Requirements